syncfusion-content/angular-docs/angular/TreeGrid/Cells.md

 ### Tooltip Template

-It is possible to display a custom tooltip accross all the TreeGrid cells using the property `cellTooltipTemplate` with the property `showGridCellTooltip` enabled.
+It is possible to display a customized tooltip across the cells using the property `cellTooltipTemplate` along with the property `showGridCellTooltip` enabled.
 We need to set the template of the custom tooltip to this property.

 Please find code example describes the cell tooltip template support.